Markets

 Risk Warning: Online trading is complex with high risks.
 Please invest cautiously.

-Restricted Regions: XTrend Speed does not provide services to residents of certain jurisdictions, such as Afghanistan, Albania, United States, Bahamas, Barbados, Belarus, Belgium, Botswana, Burkina Faso, Burundi, Cambodia, Canada, China, Cyprus, North Korea, Democratic Republic of Congo, Republic of Congo, Ghana, Gibraltar, Iceland, Iraq, Jamaica, Jordan, Mali, Mongolia, Morocco, Mozambique, Myanmar, Nicaragua, Pakistan, Panama, Senegal, Sudan, Syria, Tanzania, Trinidad and Tobago, Uganda, Ukraine, Venezuela, Yemen, Zimbabwe, Russia, Kosovo, South Sudan, West of the Sahara, Greece.
+Restricted Territories: XTrend Speed does not offer services to residents of certain jurisdictions, including Afghanistan, the United States of America, Bahamas, Barbados, Belarus, Belgium, Botswana, Burkina Faso, Burundi, Cambodia, Canada, Central African Republic, China, Cuba, Cyprus, the Democratic People's Republic of Korea, the Democratic Republic of the Congo, the Republic of the Congo, Ghana, Gibraltar, Greece, Iceland, Iran, Iraq, Jordan, Lebanon, Libya, Mali, Mongolia, Mozambique, Myanmar, Nicaragua, Pakistan, Senegal, Somalia, South Sudan, Sudan, Syria, Trinidad and Tobago, Uganda, Ukraine, Venezuela, Yemen.

 Trading Central